GK-Hynes/technical-documentation/content.md

 # Introduction

-As far as CSS is concerned, every element on a webpage is a box.
+As far as HTML and CSS are concerned, every element on a webpage is a box.
 You can see this by opening the developer tools, going to the inspector tab, then the styles tab, and adding `border: 1px solid red;` to `*` (the CSS selector that means all elements).

 ![Screenshot of freeCodeCamp Basic CSS page with elements outlined in red](https://res.cloudinary.com/gerhynes/image/upload/q_auto/v1546287889/Screenshot_2018-12-31_Basic_CSS_freeCodeCamp_imqecp.png)